Skilled Nursing Costs in 2025

 Does Long-Term Care Insurance Cover Skilled Nursing Care?

-Long-term care insurance can pay for skilled nursing care.
+Long-term care insurance can cover skilled nursing care.
 However, policies vary widely between plans and carriers.
 Visit your long-term care insurer’s website or call their customer service line to discuss your plan’s coverage.

 Even if you don’t need your long-term care insurance policy to cover your skilled nursing services, you might need it afterward.
 Many long-term care policies help cover costs associated with assisted living or a move into a nursing home.